clewisdavis/The-Joy-of-React/course-notes.md

 ```

 - My Attempt:
-- I used the Logical AND `&&` opertator on the rating to display the class.
+- I used the Logical AND `&&` operator on the rating to display the class.
 Then passed that into an expression slot.

 ```JAVASCRIPT
 import React from 'react';